Acetaminophen and children: Why dose matters

 - You decide that more is better.
 If you're not satisfied with the performance of the recommended dose of acetaminophen, you might increase the dose or its frequency and cause an accidental overdose.

 - Your child mistakes the medication for candy or juice.
 Overdoses often occur when a child mistakes acetaminophen for something safe to eat or drink.
-Sometimes this happens when an adult leaves the bottle open or accessible after taking his or her own medication.
+This can happen when an adult leaves the bottle open or accessible after using medication.

 What are the recommended acetaminophen doses?